 Obama to focus on creating manufacturing jobs, boosting economy during North Carolina visit

-January 15, 2014 by Darlene Superville The Associated Press
+By Darlene Superville The Associated Press

 Highlighting the growing manufacturing sector of the U.S. economy, President Barack Obama is proposing new ways for the government and the private sector to help keep those jobs coming.